Climdyn/qgs/documentation/source/files/user_guide.rst

 and the user can set the parameters according to it needs (as seen in the previous section).

-Additionally, for these particular basis function, special inner products needs to be defined instead of the standard one proposed in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)`.
+Additionally, for these particular basis function, a special inner product needs to be defined instead of the standard one proposed in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)`.
 We consider thus as in :cite:`user-P2011` and :cite:`user-VD2014` the following inner product:

 .. math::

     (S, G) = \frac{n}{2\pi^2}\int_0^\pi\int_0^{2\pi/n} e^{2 \alpha x} \, S(x,y)\, G(x,y)\, \mathrm{d} x \, \mathrm{d} y

-This can be specified in the model by creating a user-defined subclass of the :class:`.SymbolicInnerProductDefinition` class defining the expression of the inner product:
+The special inner product can be specified in qgs by creating a user-defined subclass of the :class:`.SymbolicInnerProductDefinition` class defining the expression of the inner product:

 .. code:: ipython3